zgsrc/ibjs/docs/symbols.md

 ## Type

 Type must be either a security type, or in the case of options, a side.
+See options at `sdk.flags.SECURITY_TYPE`.

+## Currency

+Valid currencies are in `sdk.flags.CURRENCIES`.